diya-agrawal1/SignSense-AI/TechnicalReport.md

 # SignSense-AI — Technical Report: ASL Classifier Model

-**Scope:** covers the trained ASL alphabet classifier — model architecture, training/export pipeline, runtime performance (§1–§7), what runs on-device vs. requires internet (§8), accuracy evaluation against a real methodology and baseline (§9), privacy and safety considerations (§10), and full attribution of pretrained models/datasets/libraries used (§11).
-Complements `ARCHITECTURE.md`, which covers the full system.
+**Scope:** covers the trained ASL alphabet classifier — model architecture, runtime, and performance (§1–§7), privacy and safety considerations (§8), and full attribution of pretrained models/datasets/libraries used (§9), plus a summary of open gaps (§10).
+Two related topics are **not** in this file but live in sibling documents in this same project: what runs on-device vs. requires internet is covered in `local-ai-verification.md`, and accuracy evaluation against a real methodology and baseline is covered in `evaluation.md`.
+System-wide design lives in `architecture.md`.

-**A note on honesty of the numbers below:** every figure marked **[Measured]** was actually run and observed (either during training/export, or via a benchmark script run against the real exported model file — see §4).
+**A note on honesty of the numbers below:** every figure marked **[Measured]** was actually run and observed, via a benchmark script run against the real exported model file (see §4).
 Every figure marked **[Not yet measured]** is a genuine gap — this report says so explicitly rather than presenting an estimate as fact, and gives the exact method to fill it in.

+**A note on the training pipeline:** this report describes the classifier that ships in `public/models/asl-classifier/` and was produced by an offline Python pipeline (landmark extraction from the training images → Keras training → quantized TF.js export).
+That pipeline's source scripts are **not included in this project bundle** — only their output (the three exported model files below) is present.
+Everything measured in this report was measured against those real exported files, so the numbers are trustworthy regardless; what's missing is the ability to regenerate the model from scratch or independently re-run training.
+If you have the original training scripts elsewhere, add them to the project for full reproducibility.

 ---